yuno-payments/yuno-docs/docs/Payment Features/payment-amount-details.md

 ## Tips

-A dedicated field (`additiona_datal.order.tip_amount`) allows you to specify the tips amount that is included in the transaction.
+You can use the `additional_data.order.tip_amount` field to indicate the tip amount included in the total transaction value.

-In the following example you can see a request that clarifies that a 50 JPY tip amount is part of a 5000 JPY final transaction.
-This field is for informational purposes, the `tip_amount` is already included in the final transaction amount and is not added separately.
+This field is for informational purposes only—the `tip_amount` is already included in the final transaction amount and is not added separately.

+In the example below, a request specifies that a 50 JPY tip amount is part of a 5,000 JPY total transaction.

 ```json
 curl --request POST \